deepratna-awale/CivitAI-DownloadLink-Extractor/README.md

 # Credits
 * [Qyabghuyn94](https://github.com/quanghuyn94/) for civitai-helper.py: https://github.com/quanghuyn94/anything-model-batch-downloader/

 ## Author Notes [BONUS]
 - I made this script to use with Runpod.
-- If you are looking to **batch download** these extracted models to **Runpod**, goto my `Better Faster Stable Diffusion Runpod` repository.
+- If you are looking to **batch download** these extracted models to **Runpod**, goto my [CivitAIBatchModelDownloader](https://github.com/deepratnaawale/CivitAIBatchModelDownloader) repository.
 It uses multi threading to dramatically increase download speeds!
 You don't even need to wait for everything to download!